Career Level Manager

 - 4-year bachelor’s degree, along with a law degree from a recognized university

-- 7 years of experience providing legal advice and support, including at an executive, strategic level (equivalency will be considered)
+- 3 years experience providing legal support for large projects (equivalency will be considered)

-- Extensive knowledge and experience with the Freedom of Information and Protection of Privacy Act, 2000
+- Knowledge and experience with the Freedom of Information and Protection of Privacy Act, 2000

 Who We Are: